 On-site chemical speciation of air samples may be triggered when TVOC concentrations are measured above the TVOC Action Level.
-When a 15-minute average exceeds the proposed Action Level of 1.0 ppm, a Tedlar[®] bag sampling event will be automatically triggered at the affected station, while TVOC monitoring is continued.
+When a 15-minute average exceeds the proposed Action Level of 1,000 ppb, a Tedlar® bag sampling event will be automatically triggered at the affected station, while TVOC monitoring is continued.
 The automated sampling system will collect ambient air in the bag over a 15-minute period, unattended.
-Should the October 13, 2020 Project No. 397720
+Should the 15-minute period following the initial sampling event also exceed 1,000 ppb, an additional sample will be collected for that 15-minute period and the process continued until PID readings have decreased below 1,000 ppb.
+Tedlar® bags will be retrieved by the TRC field engineers and analyzed for BTEX in the on-site trailer by GC/PID (SRI Model 8610)